Nerosegnofic/Material-Stream-Identification-System/ML_Techniques_Comparison_Report.md

 #### When to Use Each Algorithm

 **Use SVM when:**
-- Working with high-dimensional feature spaces (like your 512D ResNet features)
+- Working with high-dimensional feature spaces (like our 512D ResNet features)
 - You need fast prediction times for production deployment
 - Dataset is small to medium-sized (< 10,000 samples)
 - Clear margin separation exists between classes